Third-string QB Beathard throws 3 TDs, 49ers stun Cardinals

 49ers: DB K’Waun Williams (knee/shin) left the game in the first half. … OL Justin Skule (knee) left the game and was listed as questionable.

 Cardinals: LB Haason Reddick (hamstring) left the game in the first quarter, but returned early in the second quarter.
 He leads the team with 12 1/2 sacks this season. … RB Chase Edmonds (hip) left the game in the first half and didn’t return. … TE Dan Arnold was evaluated for a concussion. … Murray was shaken up on the final offensive play of the game and gingerly walked off the field.
+Trainers were looking at his right leg.

 UP NEXT